AustinHellerRepo/WikiDataParser/README.md

 - Reads one entity at a time from the massive file, reducing memory requirements
 - Maintains file handles per search criteria to enhance sequential pagination
+  - Running locally, it took 9 hours to parse through the 109GB compressed file

 ## Usage